rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 ### Lessons

 General principles for building agents are still in their infancy.
-Models are changing quickly and the [Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) warns us to avoid scaffolding that will become irrelevant LLMs improve.
+Models are changing quickly and the [Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) warns us to avoid context engineering that will become irrelevant as LLMs improve.

 For example, [continual learning](https://www.dwarkesh.com/p/timelines-june-2025) may let LLMs to [learn from feedback](https://www.wired.com/story/this-ai-model-never-stops-learning/?utm_source=chatgpt.com), limiting some of the need for external memory.
 With this and the patterns above in mind, here are some general lessons ordered roughly by the amount of effort required to use them.

 - **Instrument first:** Always [look at your data](https://hamel.dev/blog/posts/evals/).
 Ensure you have a way to track tokens when building agents.
-This has allowed me to catch various cases of excessive token-usage and isolate token-heavy tool calls, and sets the stage for any context engineering efforts.
+This has allowed me to catch various cases of excessive token-usage and isolate token-heavy tool calls.
+It sets the stage for any context engineering efforts.
-- **Consider an agent state schema to isolate context:** Anthropic called out the idea of “[thinking like your agent](https://www.youtube.com/watch?v=D7_ipDqhtwk).”
+- **Think about your agent state:** Anthropic called out the idea of “[thinking like your agent](https://www.youtube.com/watch?v=D7_ipDqhtwk).”
 One way to do this is to think through the information your agent needs to collect and use at runtime.
-A state object is easy to define and lets you control what is exposed to the LLM during the agent's trajectory.
+A well defined state schema is an easy way to better control what is exposed to the LLM during the agent's trajectory.
 I use this with nearly every agent I build, rather than just saving all context to a message list.
+[Anthropic] also called this out in their researcher where they save the research plan for future use.
 - **Curate at tool boundaries:** Tools boundaries are a natural place to add curation, if needed.
-The output of token-heavy tool calls can be easily summarized, for example, using a small LLM with straightforward prompting.
+The output of token-heavy tool calls can be summarized, for example, using a small LLM with straightforward prompting.
 This lets you quickly limit runaway context growth at the source without the need for compression over the full agent trajectory.
 - **Start simple with memory**: Memory can be a powerful way to personalize an agent.
 But, it can be challenging to get right.
-I [often use](https://github.com/langchain-ai/agents-from-scratch) simple, file-based memory that tracks a narrow set of agent preferences that I want to save and improve.
+I [often use](https://github.com/langchain-ai/agents-from-scratch) simple, file-based memory that tracks a narrow set of agent preferences that I want to save and improve over time.
 I load these preferences into context every time my agent runs.
 Based upon human-in-the-loop feedback, I use an LLM to update these preferences (see [here](https://github.com/langchain-ai/agents-from-scratch)).
-This is a simple but effective way to use memory.
+This is a simple but effective way to use memory, but obviously the complexity of memory can be increased significantly if needed.
-- **Consider multi-agent for easily parallelizable tasks**: Agent-agent communication is still early, so it's hard to coordinate multi-agent teams.
+- **Consider multi-agent for easily parallelizable tasks**: Agent-agent communication is still early, and it's hard to coordinate multi-agent teams.
 But that doesn’t mean you should abandon the idea of multi-agent.
 Instead, consider multi-agent in cases where the problem can be easily parallelized and tight coordination between sub-agents is not strictly required, as shown in the case of [Anthropic's multi-agent researcher](https://www.anthropic.com/engineering/built-multi-agent-research-system).